jameseh/python3/bin/scripts/README.md

 #####Mandatory args:
 ```
 [DIRECTORY_PATH]       - Positional argument, full path of directory so search.
 [NUMBER_OF_FILES]      - Positional argument, number of files to display.
 ```

 #####Optional args:
 ```
+--mre                  - Display only filenames or paths matching regex.
+--ere                  - Exclude all filenames or paths matching regex.

---pd                                       - Pass if directory starts with (full path).
+--pd                   - Pass if directory starts with.
 --pf                   - Pass if file ends with.
 --pdre                 - Pass if directory matches regex.
 --pfre                 - Pass if file matches regex.

+--sd                   - Search only in directories starting with.
+--sf                   - Show only files ending with.
---mre                                      - Display only filenames or paths matching regex.
+--sdre                 - Search only directories matching regex.
---ere                                      - Exclude all filenames or paths matching regex.
+--sfre                 - Show only files matching regex.
 ````